jacheung/jacheung.github.io/_posts/2020-06-10-ladder-of-causation.md

 ![](/images/latest/path-analysis/guinea-pig-path-analysis.png)

-Mathematics of path analysis by Sewall Wright from 1921 in his study of guinea pig weight.
-Goal is to identify p (the effect of gestation period on birth weight).
-Wright measured 5.66 grams, which doesnt give you the direct effect but the correlation biased by other factors such as Litter Size.
-Can perform algebraic magic via calculations of (P, X), (L, X), and (L, P) which you would get 3 equations and solve for p, l’, and l * q.
-Today we can skip mathematics and use cursory inspection of the diagram.
+Below are the mathematics of path analysis by Sewall Wright from 1921 in his study of guinea pig weight.
+Wright had one goal: to identify *p* (the effect of gestation period on birth weight).
+Wright measured 5.66 grams gained per day of gestation.
+However, this number doesnt give the direct effect *p* but the correlation biased by other factors such as Litter Size.
+To identify *p* one can perform algebraic magic via calculations of (P, X), (L, X), and (L, P) which would return 3 equations and solve for p, l’, and l * q.
+Given this, the true weight gained per day of gestation would be 3.34 grams.
+This is amazing because given one single correlation value, 5.66 grams, and a hypothesized causal diagram of the world one would be able to distill the causal effect of one variable on another!

 ![](/images/latest/path-analysis/judea-pearl-path.png)

 > “Causal analysis is emphatically not just about data; in causal analysis we must incorporate some understanding of the process that produces the data, and that we get something that was not in the data to begin with….
 Path analysis should be based on the users’s personal understanding of causal processes, reflected in the causal diagram.
 It can’t be reduced to mechanical routines, such as those laid out in statistics manual.”
-- Judea Pearl
+-Judea Pearl

  What Pearl is saying is path analysis requires scientific thinking to identify causality between variables.
 Look at the world around you or the question you are trying to answer.
 What have you observed and how can you intuit a causal diagram/hypothesis about the cause and effect?
 Once you have these diagrams, you can then use correlations between variables and basic algebra to quantify the causal affect one variable has on another.

 One caveat of path analysis is that it assumes linearity between variables.
 However, the world may not operate linearly.
 Pearl and Versa identify a [general non-linear theory](https://www.sciencedirect.com/science/article/pii/S0049237X06800741) to address this.

 ### Testing path analysis